Axway/Grapes/server/src/site/markdown/tech_doc/clients.md

 <h1>Grapes Clients</h1>
 </span>

-Grapes clients create or update dependency information via Grapes REST API.
+Grapes clients can by used to create or update information via Grapes REST API.

 <p class="clearfix"/>